artsy/README/careers/ladder.md

           <li>Optimizes Eng IC hiring at scale and across pipelines.</li>
           <li>Starts managing Engineering Managers.</li>
           <li>Can own a EM hiring pipeline with support from their manager.</li>
-          <li>Can grow Tech Leads to have a multiplier effect on their team.</li>
+          <li>Can grow senior and staff engineers to have a multiplier effect on their team.</li>
         </ul>
       </td>
       <td class="border-top">